cozy-creator/capsules/examples/outlaw_sky/README.md

 ### Step 2: Select or Create a Metadata Schema

 Schemas are immutable root-level Sui objects that enforce <key-name, type> pairings, making (de)serialization of on-chain metadata possible.
 Because schema-objects are immutable, they can never change or be deleted; if you want to change a schema, you'd deploy a new scheam of your own.
-Normally you'd select some standard schema, such as `0x37cef7c69de4b1cea22f1ef445940432d6968ac6`, but if you want to write and deploy your own custom schema, try the following command:
+Normally you'd select some standard schema, such as `0xed6154cf3cee249872897048342f87bd9eb0b13d`, but if you want to write and deploy your own custom schema, try the following command:

-`sui client call --package 0xc58218250eec94ee3241ac999dd564a6e267f107 --module schema --function define --args "[ \"name\", \"description\", \"image\", \"power_level\" ]" "[ \"ascii\", \"Option<ascii>\", \"ascii\", \"u64\" ]" [false,true,false,false] --gas-budget 1000`
+`sui client call --package 0x62e1355a57ff4f07434166e519e5e71e13e9d999 --module schema --function define --args "[ [\"name\", \"string\"], [ \"description\", \"Option<string>\" ], [ \"image\", \"string\" ], [ \"power_level\", \"u64\" ] ]" --gas-budget 2000`

-This defines 3 keys (fields); `name`, `image`, and `power level`, which are two ascii-strings followed by a u64.
-They are not optional fields (meaning they're required).
+This defines 34 keys (fields); `name`, `description`, `image`, and `power level`, which are are three utf8 strings followed by a u64.
+Only `description` is optional, while the rest are not (meaning they're required).

 ### Step 3: Create Type Metadata (optional)